hwilli08/Analysis-of-Incarceration-in-New-York-State/readme.md

 6. **Incarceration Choropleth NYS:**
    - Run `CHOROPLETH/nonwhite_choropleth.py` to generate a chloropleth map showing the percent of nonwhite incarcerated individuals by indicting county in New York State.
+   - Note: Running this analysis will require you to download the input data mentioned previously (i.e.,"NYS_Civil_Boundaries.gpkg").

 7. **Crime Analysis:**
    - Execute `CRIMES/basic_crimes.py` to analyze the top 10 most frequent serious crimes committed.
-   - Run `CRIMES/PROF WILCOXEN SCRIPT.PY' to categorize crime entries for analysis and create output file () for use in the next script.
+   - Run `CRIMES/(INSERT HERE?) to categorize crime entries for analysis and create output file () for use in the next script.
    - Run `CRIMES/crime_types.py` to analyze the relationship between top crimes and race/facility using heatmaps.

 By following these instructions and running the scripts in the specified order, you can reproduce the analysis conducted in this repository.